HTTP requests are a very fundamental part of the web as a whole. They are used to access resources hosted on a server (which could be remote).

 should be closed after we are done reading from it to prevent memory leaks.

-The defer keyword which executes resp.Body.Close()
+The defer keyword, which executes resp.Body.Close()

-package main import ( "io/ioutil" "log" "net/http" ) func main() { resp, err := http.Get("https://jsonplaceholder.typicode.com/posts") if err != nil { log.Fatalln(err) } //We Read the response body on the line below. body, err := ioutil.ReadAll(resp.Body) if err != nil { log.Fatalln(err) } //Convert the body to type string sb := string(body) log.Printf(sb) }
+package main import ( "io/ioutil" "log" "net/http" ) func main() { resp, err := http.Get("https://jsonplaceholder.typicode.com/posts") if err != nil { log.Fatalln(err) } //We Read the response body on the line below. body, err := io.ReadAll(resp.Body) if err != nil { log.Fatalln(err) } //Convert the body to type string sb := string(body) log.Printf(sb) }

 Congratulations, you have just made your first HTTP request with Go.
 Now that we have seen how we can fetch resources from a server using the HTTP GET method, we will look at how to post resources to a server next.

-package also provides functionality for making POST requests through the Post function.
-The Post function takes three parameters.
+package also provides functionality for making POST requests through the Post

 io.Reader